dsl-logo

 What are the interest rates on low doc car loans?

-Low doc car loan interest rates are generally fixed from 7.50-15% p.a., depending on your credit profile, and the age, make and model of the car you’re financing.
+Low doc car loan interest rates are generally fixed and start from 9.50-15% p.a., depending on your credit profile, and the age, make and model of the car you’re financing.
 Lenders tend to give better rates for newer vehicles.

 $20,000